 Sexual Orientation The proposals for office/ collaboration space will have a minor impact impact on this group as at present there are no gender neutral toilets or showers at Forward Drive Depot and this is an area of concern that will require monitoring.
 In the longer term the new HNC will be designed to modern standards and will have gender neutral toilets.
 Consideration will be given to the allocation of existing toilets and the situation monitored for further review six months from opening.
-The proposals for public facing services will have no impact on this group 2.1 Cumulative impact - considering what else is happening within the Council and Harrow as a whole, could your proposals have a cumulative impact on groups with protected characteristics?
-If you clicked the space below e Yes box, which groups with protected characteristics could be affected and what is the po otential impact?
-In clude details in the impact - considering what else is happening nationally/locally (national/local/ ould your proposals have an impact on individuals/service users, or other gro No X es, socio-ec onomic e Yes box, Include details in the space below
+The proposals for public facing services will have no impact on this group e impact - considering what else is happening within the Council and Harrow itive impact on groups with protected characteristics?
+No as a whole, cou ld your pro pposals If you clicked the space below Yes box, which groups with protected characteristics could be affected and what is the po tential impact?
+Incl ude details i n the factors etc), co impact - considering what else is happening nationally/locally (national/local/ ould your proposals have an impact on individuals/service users, or other gro No No Yes box, Include details in the space below s, socio-ec onomic ii you clicked the res box, include details in the space below